Background pattern

 Package Leaflet: Information for the User

-Read this package leaflet carefully before you start taking this medicine because it contains important information for you.
+Read all of this leaflet carefully before you start taking this medicine because it contains important information for you.
 If you are the parent of a child who is taking Aprepitant Accord, read this information carefully.

-• If you or your child experience any side effects, consult your doctor, pharmacist or nurse, even if they are not listed in this package leaflet.
+• If you or your child get any side effects, talk to your doctor, pharmacist, or nurse.
+This includes any possible side effects not listed in this leaflet.
 See section 4.

-2. What you need to know before you start taking or giving Aprepitant Accord
+2. What you need to know before you take or give Aprepitant Accord

 3. How to take Aprepitant Accord